 Sharon Rosenblatt, Director of Communications, Accessibility Partners, LLC

-I went to pick up a Craigslist purchase (Guitar Hero games) on a work lunch break a few years back (Must have be 2011 because I was 22 or 23).
-The woman seemed nice enough on the phone, and when I got there I expected to just hand her cash and be on my way.
-Instead, she seems to like the fact I had a job and hollers up the stairs to wake up her unemployed son.
-As I wait on the front steps, she drags him out of bed (it’s about 12:30) and says that because I’m buying his Guitar Hero games, that he and I have a lot in common and should grab a coffee.
+I went to pick up a Craigslist purchase (Guitar Hero games) on a work lunch break a few years back (Must have been 2011 because I was 22 or 23).
+The woman seemed nice enough on the phone, and when I got there, I expected just to hand her cash and be on my way.
+Instead, she seems to like that I had a job and hollers up the stairs to wake up her unemployed son.
+As I wait on the front steps, she drags him out of bed (it’s about 12:30) and says that because I’m buying his Guitar Hero games, he and I have a lot in common and should grab a coffee.
 I told her I had to run back to work.
 She had my phone number, and I was terrified she was going to make her son call me and ask me out, so I could get him out of the house as well, beyond his old video games.

 I also found amazing roommates on Craigslist (the Washington Post liked this story).